mcp-s-ai/mcp-oauth/README.md

 4. **Test OAuth flow**:
    - Visit `http://localhost:3000/auth/authorize` in your browser
-   - Complete GitHub OAuth authorization
+   - Complete OAuth authorization with your provider
    - Use the returned token for MCP requests

 ### MCP Client Testing